CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 ```

 !!! note
-     Please make sure that your nextflow configuration file (i.e., nextflow.config file) has correct executor name when using HypeQueue executor.
-And also, when multiple nodes are used, ensure that the executor knows how many jobs it can submit using the parameter `queueSize` under `executor` block.
+     Please make sure that your nextflow configuration file (`nextflow.config`)
+     has the correct executor name when using the HypeQueue executor.
+Also,
+     when multiple nodes are used, ensure that the executor knows how many jobs
+     it can submit using the parameter `queueSize` under the `executor` block.
      The `queueSize` can be limited as needed.
-Here is an example snippet that one use and modify it as desired in your `nextflow.config` file:
+Here is an example snippet that
+     you can use and modify as needed in your `nextflow.config` file:

      ```text
      executor {